-Because it’s wider than some braces, it does add more stability but can feel slightly more restrictive.
+Because it’s wider than some, it does add more stability but can feel slightly more restrictive.

-Several types of braces can be found on the market, and many are highly effective in the right circumstances.
+Several types of braces are available, and many are highly effective in the right circumstances.
 The right one for you depends on the nature and severity of your injury.
 It also depends on which type is the most comfortable and convenient for you to wear.

 Strap-style: These braces consist of a single strap that fits around the upper part of the forearm a few centimeters below the elbow.
 The strap has a pad that's held in place with a hook-and-loop fastener and applies direct pressure to the tendon.
 The pressure changes the strain on the affected tendon and reduces vibration.
 This type of brace allows you to adjust the pressure to your comfort level.
 It also allows more freedom of movement than compression sleeves, dual-support, or combination braces.
 Not all, but many of these are one-size-fits-all braces, which can be a problem if you're smaller or larger than average.